-Susan Dio, chief executive of BP Shipping was been included in an inaugural list of 50 Top Women in Engineering.
+Susan was included in an inaugural list of 50 Top Women in Engineering.
 The list was published in a supplement in the Telegraph, was released to commemorate National Women in Engineering Day.

 I would sum it up as being one of manufacturing.
 Most of my career has been in the Downstream.
 I love the frontline, leading manufacturing organizations and seeing the results of our work in the products produced.
 I have worked in petrochemicals as well as refining.
 I have done project engineering roles, process engineering roles, production management roles and commercial roles.
 Most recently, I was the business unit leader at Bulwer Island refinery in Australia, followed by a role in Group Audit as head of audit for the Downstream.

 I think understanding and leading organizations that are at the frontline.
 Not just the technical side, but the human and emotional side of what it takes to be on the frontline every day, safely managing hydrocarbons, and ensuring the safety of everyone involved.
 In BP Shipping, the majority of our staff are seafarers.
 They’re highly dispersed.
 They are out there every single day, moving hydrocarbons from point A to point B and doing it safely.
 So, aligning people and getting clear messages out is a big challenge in this role.